Identifying Macromolecules Virtual Lab Answer Key: Unveiling the Secrets of Biomolecules

 In this test, we will be using the Benedicts reagent to identify the presence of reducing sugars, such as glucose and fructose.
 The reagent, when heated, undergoes a chemical reaction with reducing sugars, resulting in the formation of a colored precipitate.
 The intensity of the color indicates the concentration of reducing sugars present.

-BUSINESS IDEA: Virtual Lab Lizard Evolution Virtual Lab: Exploring the Fascinating World of Digital Biology
+BUSINESS IDEA: Differential White Blood Cell Count Virtual Lab McGraw Hill: Exploring the World of Hematology

 Test 2: Iodine Test for Starch